Integrated Information Technology, B.S.

 The Integrated Information Technology program is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.

-- Students will demonstrate the ability to communicate effectively with a range of audiences. (f)
+- Students will communicate effectively in a variety of professional contexts.
+(3)

-- Students will demonstrate the ability to identify / analyze user needs and take them into account in the selection, creation, evaluation, and administration of computer-based systems. (k)
+- Students will identify and analyze user needs and take them into account in the selection, creation, integration, evaluation, and administration of computing-based systems.
+(6)

 Program GPA requirement policies are described in the College of Engineering and Computing section of this bulletin.
 For the purpose of these policies, the following courses are used to determine the Program GPA for the Integrated Information Technology B.S. program: all Lower Division Integrated Information Technology courses, all Integrated Information Technology Major courses and all Major Elective courses.